How to cut the cord

 Netflix, Hulu, Prime Video, Disney+, Vudu, and AppleTV+ are all available in 4K.
 Most of those services also have HDR content.

 Plus there's a ridiculous amount of standard HD streaming channels — movie channels, news, kids, sports, you name it.
-I used my Roku to watch baseball games on MLB.TV last season and order UFC pay-per-views on ESPN+.
+I used my Roku to watch baseball on MLB.TV last season and order UFC pay-per-views on ESPN+.
 I can't watch either on my older Smart TV without the Roku.

 Several video streamers and Smart TVs offer voice control — the Apple TV remote has a dedicated Siri button.